-City names present challenges because city names may also be generic terms or brand names, and in many cases no city name is unique.
+City names present challenges because city names may also be generic terms or brand names, and in many cases-ne city names are not is-unique.
 Unlike other types of geographic names, there are no established lists that can be used as objective references in the evaluation process.
 Thus, city names are not universally protected.
 However, the process does provide a means for cities and applicants to work together where desired.